kyma-project/cli/README.md

 # Kyma CLI

 > [!WARNING]
 > The Kyma CLI version `v2`, with all commands available within this version, is deprecated.
-Please start using commands available as part of `v3` and please contribute with usecase ideas and general feedback.
+Use the commands available as part of `v3` and contribute with use case ideas and general feedback.

 Kyma CLI is a command-line interface tool designed to simplify the use of [Kyma](https://github.com/kyma-project/kyma) for application developers.
 It helps to manage Kyma modules and deploy simple applications, automating complex tasks with simple commands and accelerating development cycles.